nick-krantz/google-cloud-pull-request-environment/README.md

   - Alright, I needed to enable permissions within Google Cloud Build and I had my project-id wrong in the commands, so I was able to use the CLI locally to enable a bunch of cloud APIs that I needed.
     The build & deploy still failed because my entry point to my app was wrong
   - Trying again but putting an `index.js` file at the root with a cloud function listening for `nextjs` request that will serve the nextjs app.
 Configured the entry-point in the `cloudbuild.yaml` as well.
+  - New error: Permission 'run.services.setIamPolicy', so baby steps?
+Running commands locally to see if I get more information from the CLI.
+  - Got 403 from deployed application, changed ingress settings to all: `--ingress-settings=all`.
+But now getting internal server error when access the app